-56. Amount deposited by the appellant-promoter under sub-section realized from the promoter while securing compliance of the impugned order.
+Amount deposited by the appellant-promoter under sub-section (5) of Section 43 of the Real Estate (Regulation and Development) Act, 2016 be remitted to RERA.
+Such amount shall be deemed to have been realized from the promoter while securing compliance of the impugned order.
 Copy of this order be sent to learned Authority below for compliance.